rust-lang/rust-bindgen/book/src/cpp.md

 with C++ to avoid pulling in all of the `std::*` types, many of which `bindgen` cannot handle.
 Additionally, you may want to mark other types as [opaque](./opaque.html) that `bindgen` stumbles on.

+Note that using `bindgen` with C++ isn't nearly as plug-and-play as using it with C is.
+Improvement is ongoing.

+You might want to read up on the [FAQs](./faq.html) as well.